george24601/notes/specific/mysql/index.md

 InnoDB's Btree has about 1.2k children for each node

 Non key index will return the ID, and then use the primary index to get the actual row

+Try to order by index to avoid the relative expensive sort buffer inside memory